How Do I Use Step Up for Students Scholarship Funds for Tutoring?

 You never handle the money.
 You never pay out of pocket.
 The only paperwork on your side is approving the invoice in EMA — typically a single click after you've reviewed the lesson summary.

-• Submit clear, itemised receipts — line-by-line breakdowns of what you paid for, not a single total.
+• Submit clear, itemized receipts.
+Line-by-line breakdowns of what you paid for, not a single total.

-• Include proof of payment — credit-card statement, bank statement, cancelled cheque, or payment confirmation.
+• Include proof of payment.
+Credit-card statement, bank statement, canceled check, or payment confirmation.
 Separate from the receipt.

 • Match the student's name exactly to the scholarship system.
 Spelling differences and nicknames trigger reviews.

-• Pick the right expense category — tutoring, curriculum, technology, therapy.
-Wrong category = denied request.
+• Pick the right expense category.
+Tutoring, curriculum, technology, or therapy.
+Wrong category means a denied request.

 • Submit on a monthly cadence rather than after every purchase.
-Faster turnaround, easier batch processing.
+Faster turnaround, easier processing.

 A Florida father at a home desk filling in a reimbursement form with a printed receipt and a pen

-Reimbursement requests clear in 2-4 weeks when documentation is clean: itemised receipt, proof of payment, exact student-name match, correct expense category.
+Reimbursement requests clear in 2-4 weeks when documentation is clean: itemized receipt, proof of payment, exact student-name match, correct expense category.

 • Provider not on the approved list.
 The biggest single cause.
-Verify approval status before purchasing tutoring.
+Verify approval status before purchasing.

-• Receipt isn't itemised.
-A receipt showing only "$200 — services" gets denied.
+• Receipt isn't itemized.
+A receipt showing only "$200, services" gets denied.
 Line items required.

 • Proof of payment missing.
 Receipt and proof of payment are separate documents.
 You need both.

 • Student name mismatch.
-"Jonathan Smith" on the scholarship system but "Jon Smith" on the receipt = review flag.
+"Jonathan Smith" on the scholarship system but "Jon Smith" on the receipt gets flagged for review.

 • Wrong expense category selected.
-Tutoring submitted under "curriculum" or vice versa = denied.
+Tutoring submitted under "curriculum" or vice versa gets denied.

 • Item not on the eligible list.
-Items like leisure technology or non-educational software get denied.
+Leisure technology and non-educational software get denied.
 Verify before purchasing if uncertain.

 How do I get started with tutoring this term?